SpenceKonde/DxCore/megaavr/extras/Ref_Functions.md

 uint8_t pinnbr = 100;
 digitalWrite(pinnbr, HIGH); // This will also error, because there is no chance for pinnbr to be anything other than 100. volatile uint8_t pinnumber = 100;
-digitalWrite(pinnumber, HIGH); // This will not error at compiletime, because the compiler cannot optimize away the volatile variable.
+digitalWrite(pinnumber, HIGH); // This will not error at compile time, because the compiler cannot optimize away the volatile variable.
 ```

 ### `void badArg("msg")`